 - Time and Eternity: a perspective on the science of time with Christ as the fundamental analogy for seeing the relation between God and the world.

 - Can wonder ever end?
-The wealth and poverty of a child illuminates the wonder that animates philosophical thinking (prompted by an essay by philosopher Ferdinand Ulrich).
+The wealth and poverty of a child illuminate the wonder that animates philosophical thinking (prompted by an essay by philosopher Ferdinand Ulrich).

 - Beyond conflict: science, culture, and Christ, for The Telos Collective: Dare we think that we can have a Instauratio Magna (“Great Renewal,” Sir Francis Bacon, 1620) of the human imagination for our time centered on a better logic than Bacon’s?